 Now, think about how you would like to be feeling after this exercise.

-This exercise is a tip for when you just need a lift, a shift in your mood to get through your day.
-Like that meeting with a client/boss or outing with friends.
+This exercise is for when you just need a lift, a shift in your mood to get through your day.
+Like a meeting with a client/boss or outing with friends.